120 Hz (except 50")

 Great for HDR gaming.
-Feels responsive due to fairly low HDR input lag and fast response time.
+Feels responsive due to fast response time.
+Input lag is fine for casual gamers but may be an issue for those more serious.
 Local dimming works well and helps to provide great picture quality.

 Very good PC monitor.
 Displays a wide range of resolutions well.
 Feels very responsive and has a minimum of motion blur.
 Displays text clearly at a wide range of resolutions and refresh rates.

 Questions & Answers